nmancinelli/SYNTHETIC_RF/README.md

 The package runs flawlessly on my mac, which is running Matlab 2016a.

 **Note**:  This package as it stands should be used only to obtain preliminary results.
-If a quantitative comparision between data and synthetics is desired, I strongly recommend replacing the subroutines in this package with those used on the data.
+If a quantitative comparison between data and synthetics is desired, I strongly recommend replacing the subroutines in this package with those used on the data.
 Of particular importance is filtering, windowing, and deconvolution.

 ## Getting Started